rafsanjani/blizzard/README.md

 # blizzard
-A simple weather application for collaborative work for GADS team-aad-388.
+A simple weather application for collaborative work for learners of GADS 2020

 ### Goal ✅